hpc-uk/sc17-hpccarpentry-bof/outputs.md

   + G4: Overview of HPC technologies - eg what’s a GPU and what is it good for?
   + G4: Concepts of why we use HPC systems and what they are

-* I am not sure how HPC can help my research?
-  + G1: Why do I care?
-  + G2: New graduate student in sciences/engineering
-  + G2: Are only using HPC because their Advising professor told them to
-  + G2: Biologists becoming bioinformaticians
-  + G2: Usually stuck or bogged down due to limitation of current machine/resources
-  + G4: Do I have a use for HPC?

 * HPC and programming are awesome, but I do not know much, tell me more!
   + G1: I just want to learn the “cool” stuff